craftcms/shopify/README.md

 #### Before

+In v2.x, you were responsible for looking up product details in the template:

 ```twig
 {# Product references were stored as a list of IDs: #}
 {% set productIds = entry.oldShopifyField %}